People vs. Guillermo

 Issues

-Whether the elements of illegal sale of dangerous drugs were proven beyond reasonable doubt.
+- Whether the prosecution proved the elements of illegal sale of dangerous drugs beyond reasonable doubt

 Ruling